ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/owners/fields.rst

 Available Fields
 ----------------

-A list of valid fields for the ``v3/security/owners`` endpoint, which is a **read-only endpoint**, can be retrieved using the following query:
+A list of fields for the ``v3/security/owners`` endpoint, which is a **read-only endpoint**, can be retrieved using the following query:

 .. code::